xavierbrt/xavierbrt.github.io/_posts/2020-01-27-flu-prediction.markdown

 ## Analysis of the flu cycles

-To analyze the periodicity of the flu episodes, we will display a periodogram, which estimates the power spectral density of a signal by taking the square of its Fourier transformation.
+To analyze the periodicity of the flu episodes, we will display a **periodogram**, which estimates the power spectral density of a signal by taking the square of its Fourier transform.

 ```python